Edges Are An Art

 Losing Your Edges

 Some hairstyles lead to edges breaking off.
-Certain hairstyles can lead to the hairline receding, and a person can experience severe hair loss.
+Certain hairstyles can lead to hairline receding, and a person can experience severe hair loss.
 This is called traction alopecia.
 But also take into account that hair loss around the hairline causes could be hormonal or genetics.

 What is Traction Alopecia